Melbourne: Land boom and bust

 Melbourne's land-boom peaked in 1888, the year it hosted the Centennial Exhibition.
-A brash boosterism that had typified Melbourne during this time ended in the early 1890s with a severe economic depression, sending the local finance- and property-industries into a period of chaos.
-Sixteen small "land banks" and building societies collapsed, and 133 limited companies went into liquidation.
-The Melbourne financial crisis was a contributing factor in the Australian economic depression of the 1890s and in the Australian banking crisis of 1893.
-The effects of the depression on the city were profound, with virtually no new construction until the late 1890s.
+The brash boosterism that had typified Melbourne during that time ended in the early 1890s.
+The bubble supporting the local finance and property industries burst, resulting in a severe economic depression.
+Sixteen small land banks and building societies collapsed, and 133 limited companies went into liquidation.
+The Melbourne financial crisis was a contributing factor to the Australian economic depression of the 1890s and the Australian banking crisis of 1893.
+The effects of the depression on the city were profound, with virtually no significant construction until the late 1890s.

 Temporary capital of Australia and World War II

 At the time of Australia's federation on 1 January 1901 Melbourne became the seat of government of the federated Commonwealth of Australia.
 The first federal parliament convened on 9 May 1901 in the Royal Exhibition Building, subsequently moving to the Victorian Parliament House, where it sat until it moved to Canberra in 1927.
 The Governor-General of Australia resided at Government House in Melbourne until 1930, and many major national institutions remained in Melbourne well into the twentieth century.
 During World War II the city hosted American military forces who were fighting the Empire of Japan, and the government requisitioned the Melbourne Cricket Ground for military use.